tonyaldon/org-bars/README.md

                                :darken-level-faces 15))
 ```

+## Dynamic stars

+If `org-bars-with-dynamic-stars-p` is set to `t` (which is the
+default value) the heading stars are dynamicaly replaced by the
+stars defined in `org-bars-stars` depending on the state of the
+subtree.

 The default heading stars are `◉` for empty headlines (`:empty`), `▶`
 for folded headlines (`:invisible`) and `▼` for open headlines
 (`:visible`).